aler9/raspberry-make/README.md

 ## Limitations

-Some files cannot be touched by playbooks since they are used by Docker; these are:
+Some files cannot be changed by playbooks since they are used by Docker; these are:
 * /etc/hosts
 * /etc/hostname
 * /etc/mtab